nsanthipriya999-wq/capstone/README.md

 # Wash N Go Car Wash Management System.

 ## Project Description
-Wash N Go is a  MERN stack car wash management system designed to provide customers with an easy way to learn about available services, explore membership options, and signup for car wash memberships.
+Wash N Go is a MERN stack–based car wash management system designed to provide customers with a seamless and user-friendly experience.
+The platform enables customers to explore available car wash services, compare membership plans, and conveniently sign up for memberships online.

-The application integrates with EverWash to handle customer membership registration and login.
-Currently, Wash N Go uses EverWash's subscription platform, where membership information and payments are securely managed by EverWash.
+The application integrates with EverWash for customer membership registration, authentication, and subscription management.
+Membership details, billing, and payment processing are securely handled through EverWash's subscription platform, ensuring a reliable and secure experience for customers.

-The application also provides an admin login system that allows administrators to access a dedicated dashboard for Wash N Go operations.
+In addition to customer-facing features, Wash N Go includes a secure administrator portal that provides authorized staff with access to a dedicated dashboard for managing day-to-day operations.
+The admin dashboard supports efficient oversight of the platform and streamlines operational workflows for Wash N Go.

 ## Features